Displore/Core/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Quality Score][ico-code-quality]][link-code-quality]

 This is the core package of Displore, it helps you with installing any other (Displore) packages.
-It also comes with a general notifications, tags and logbook system.
+It also comes with a general notifications and logbook system.

 ## Install